Mike O'Brien (actor)

 Michael Patrick O'Brien (born June 22, 1976) is an American comedian, actor, and writer.
 He is best known for his tenure as a writer on the NBC sketch comedy series Saturday Night Live from 2009 to 2015, and as a featured player for one season.
 He is also the creator of the 2018 NBC comedy series A.P.
 Bio.

 Career

-O'Brien was born in Blissfield, Michigan to Connie and James O’Brien.
-He attended the University of Michigan, where he majored in film-video and was the founder and editor of a monthly comedy newspaper named The Anti-Daily.
+O'Brien was born in Blissfield, Michigan, to Connie and James O’Brien.
+He graduated from the University of Michigan in 1999, where he majored in film-video and was the founder and editor of a monthly comedy newspaper named The Anti-Daily.

 O'Brien moved to Chicago and began taking improv and sketch classes.
 At iO Chicago he performed with a group called The Reckoning (2001–present).
 He trained at the Second City in Chicago, eventually joining the company's mainstage, where he performed for one year as a part of "America: All Better".